 It is evident from Table 3 that the modeling results do not vary significantly from each other.
 Since the Haldane model yielded an R^2 value of 0.9744 it was used for further data analyses.
 The optimum Haldane model kinetic coefficients at 20°C were close to the values reported earlier from the batch studies.
+The Haldane model (Bailey and Ollis 1986) is a special case of uncompetitive inhibition and is termed as substrate inhibition which occurs at high substrate concentrations.
+It is primarily caused by more than one substrate molecule binding to an active site meant for just one, often by different parts of the substrate molecules binding to different sub-sites within the substrate binding site.
+If the resultant complex is inactive this type of inhibition causes a reduction in the rate of reaction, at high substrate concentrations.

-The results of NP biodegradation at various temperatures are presented in Figure 4.
+The results of NP biodegradation at various temperatures are presented in Fig. 4.
 It is evident that the biodegradation was much slower at lower temperatures.
-NP biodegradation has also been shown to be temperature dependent in other studies (15, 17, 35).
-Tange et al., (15) indicated that NP added at concentrations of 8.33 mg/l was almost totally removed and biodegraded when the reactors were operated at 28°C. By lowering the temperature from 28 to 10-15°C, elimination capacities decreased drastically.
-Chang et al., (14) also indicated that the NP degradation rate was enhanced when temperature was increased.
+NP biodegradation has also been shown to be temperature dependent in other studies (Tanghe et al. 1998; Banat et al. 2000; Manzano et al. 1999).
+Tanghe et al. (1998) indicated that NP added at concentrations of 8.33 mg/L was almost totally removed and biodegraded when the reactors were operated at 28°C. By lowering the temperature from 28°C to 10-15°C, elimination capacities decreased drastically.
+Chang et al. (2007) also indicated that the NP degradation rate was enhanced when temperature was increased.